ASCIT/donut/README.md

 # donut [![Build Status][travis-image]][travis-url]
 The repository for Donut.
-Written using Python/Flask and powered by PostgreSQL.
+Written using Python/Flask and powered by MariaDB.

 # Setting up your environment
 - You should already have SSH access to the development server.